DCC-EX/dcc-ex.github.io/docs/ex-rail/examples.rst

   // VER 4 The implied AUTOSTART results in the automatic execution
   // of the code in the myAutomation.h file thus the sequence is run each time
   // the EX-CommandStation boots up.
-  SETLOCO(9999)   // select loco 9999
+  AUTOSTART       // required in version 5 or later SETLOCO(9999)   // select loco 9999
   SPEED(0)        // set the speed to 0.
 This will turn the tarck power on DONE